mathvfx/Notebooks/Python/data_structures/README.md

     * Know the names and types of trees and their mathematical properties.
     * Possible applications may include: binary space partitioning, k-d tree, nearest-neighbor issue, heap and priority queue, etc.
  1. _Priority Queue_
+    * Understand multiple inheritance by using previously implemented ADTs in OOP fashion.
+    * Understand issues pertaining to method resolution order (MRO)in terms of how Python determine which method to use.
+    * Understand binary heaps, and how we can exploit properties of binary heaps to better utilize resources (array instead of linked-list in this case)

 ### To-Do's